 The arts at worth include fine and visual art, textiles, design and technology, and photography.

 It’s taken studying a creative subject to develop my visual understanding of the world and it’s opened up my imagination.

-The Worth Art School provides large and light studio spaces, divided into specialist areas of Fine Art, including paint, print and sculpture, Design and Technology, with IT suites and workshop, and Photography, with a studio and digital facilities, and a separate darkroom.
+The Worth Art School provides large and light studio spaces, divided into specialist areas of Fine Art, including paint, print and sculpture, Textiles, Design and Technology, with IT suites and workshop, and Photography, with a studio and digital facilities, and a separate darkroom.

 Worth’s Fine Art department is forward-thinking, embracing new technologies and combining them with traditional techniques.
 Both the working environment and teaching experience offered encourages each pupil to communicate and share their identity through the use of visual language.

 Drawing underpins all creative processes at Worth and to refine this skill projects are provided to introduce pupils of all ages to a wide range of drawing techniques and media, and weekly life drawing classes are offered to Sixth Form students to learn measured academic drawing as well as other experimental drawing techniques.
 An additional strength is 3D sculpture and installation-based work.
 The pupils who choose this discipline are encouraged to make large-scale sculptures in a variety of materials using techniques such as construction, modelling and casting.